louwers/fsst4j/PUBLISHING.md

    - Create a GitHub Release (automatically triggers `publish.yml`)
    - Or use "Run workflow" manually with a version number

-The workflow will build on all platforms (macOS, Linux, Windows) and publish each platform-specific JAR.
+The workflow will build on all platforms (macOS, Linux) and publish each platform-specific JAR.

 ### CI/CD Setup